Call 877-558-2557

 How often should swamp cooler pads be checked in Reno?

-With water around 6 gpg and about 120 cooling days a year, pads should usually be checked before peak summer and again during heavy use.
-The right timing can be confirmed after the unit is reviewed.
+With water around 6 gpg and about 120 cooling days a year, visually inspect the pads before peak summer and again during heavy use.
+Check sooner if you see dry sections, white crust, musty odor, or weaker airflow, and follow the cooler and pad manufacturer for the maintenance schedule.